Louis H. Pollak

-Louis Heilprin Pollak (December 7, 1922 – May 8, 2012) was a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
-He served on the faculty of Yale Law School and was dean from 1965 to 1970, served on the faculty of the University of Pennsylvania Law School and was dean from 1974 to 1978.
+Louis Heilprin Pollak (December 7, 1922 – May 8, 2012) was a United States district judge of the United States District Court for the Eastern District of Pennsylvania from 1978 to 2012.
+He was the dean of Yale Law School from 1965 to 1970 and the dean of the University of Pennsylvania Law School from 1975 to 1978.
 In 2000, he was elected to the American Philosophical Society.

 Education and career

 Born in New York City, New York, Pollak received his Bachelor of Arts degree magna cum laude from Harvard University in 1943 and his Bachelor of Laws from the Yale Law School in 1948, where he was editor of the Yale Law Journal.
 After completing his undergraduate studies at Harvard, Pollak entered the United States Army in 1943, during World War II, serving until 1946.
 The war ended before he would be deployed outside of the United States.
 Pollak served as a law clerk to Justice Wiley Rutledge of the United States Supreme Court following graduation from law school.
 After completing his clerkship, from 1949 to 1951, Pollak worked at the law firm now known as Paul, Weiss, Rifkind, Wharton & Garrison.
 He then served in the United States Department of State as special assistant to Ambassador-at-large Philip C. Jessup until 1953.
 Thereafter, Pollak worked as assistant counsel for the Amalgamated Clothing Workers of America.
 In 1955, Pollak joined the faculty of Yale Law School, where he would remain until 1974.
 He served as dean from 1965 to 1970.

 In 1974, he moved to the University of Pennsylvania Law School, becoming dean the following year.
 In 1978, he left the University when he was appointed to the bench.
 Until his death, Pollak remained an adjunct member of the Penn Law faculty and taught there regularly.